Mwandigha/cprlogit/R_code_complete_data/README.md

 # User input

 Head to head comparison using pairwise deleted data may b performed by running "logit.penalised.comparison()" function.
 Below is a demonstration using data (not shared) where three clinical variables (oxygen saturation, age and sex) and an outcome (met.end.point.updated) are used.
 Lasso regression is fitted using the R package glmnet  with alpha=1 (ridge =0 and elastic net any value between 0 and 1).
 The $\lambda$ value is the regularisation parameter estimated using cross validation.
-Please visit [link] (https://glmnet.stanford.edu/articles/glmnet.html) for more information.
+Please visit https://glmnet.stanford.edu/articles/glmnet.html for more information.

 ```{r eval = FALSE, echo = FALSE}